Geolm/math_intrinsics/README.md

 [![Build Status](https://github.com/geolm/math_intrinsics/actions/workflows/cmake-multi-platform.yml/badge.svg)](https://github.com/geolm/math_intrinsics/actions)

 # why?
 AVX and Neon intrinsics don't provide transcendental math functions.
-Of course there are already some libraries with those functions but there are usually not free, restricted to one tpe of hardware or with low precision.
+Of course there are already some libraries with those functions but there are usually not free, restricted to one specific  hardware or with low precision.
 This library is super easy to integrate, with a precision close to the C math library (see below) and with MIT license.

 # how to